2600hz/kazoo5/doc/mkdocs/commercial.md

 # Introduction

-Kazoo gives you the tools to develop high-quality unified telecom applications.
-Crossbar REST API interface provides a simple way for external application to talk to Kazoo by making HTTP requests.
+{% BRAND_NAME %} gives you the tools to develop high-quality unified telecom applications.
+Crossbar REST API interface provides a simple way for external application to talk to {% BRAND_NAME %} by making HTTP requests.

 ## Introduction to Crossbar REST APIS